Overview of retention policies

 A policy with specific inclusions or exclusions

-You can also apply a retention policy to specific users.
-To do so, toggle the Status of that location on, and then use the links to include or exclude specific users, Office 365 groups, or locations.
+You can also apply a retention policy to specific users, Office 365 groups, or sites.
+To do so, toggle the Status of that location on, and then use the links to include or exclude specific users, Office 365 groups, or sites.

-However, note that the following limits exist for a retention policy that includes or excludes over 1,000 specific users:
+However, note that the following limits exist for a retention policy that includes or excludes over 1,000 specific locations:

 Such a retention policy can contain no more than 1,000 mailboxes and 100 site collections.